Phlebotomy Certification East Norwalk, Connecticut

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based on their certification exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the official exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your national certification is provided in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.